 Thatcher's legacy?
 We're living it.

-Thanks to Dave Anderson MP and others for their input.
+Thanks to Dave Anderson, formerly MP for Blaydon, and others for their input.

 Patrick C Notchtree Homepage